strata-mvc/strata/docs/utilities_emailloader.md

 permalink: /docs/utilities/emailloader/
 ---

-__This class has not been singularized and may be so in the near future__.
+__This class has not been made singular and may be so in the near future__.
 It is possible code will break because of this change.

 `EmailLoader` allows you to build dynamic templates for sending emails with Wordpress.
 It loads template files located in `[current_theme]/templates/emails/` under your theme's directory.